Contents

 there is no event, task, or note, will result in the following

 context menu appearing.
-Note, some options may vary slightly

 depending on the active view type.